School of Medicine

 Clinical Professor (By courtesy), Neurosurgery

 BioNidhi Rohatgi, MD, MS, SFHM is a Clinical Professor of Medicine and Section Chief for Surgical Co-management (Neurosurgery, Orthopedic surgery, and ENT) in the Division of Hospital Medicine at Stanford University School of Medicine.
 She primarily manages medical co-morbidities and strives to prevent medical complications in post-surgical patients in the hospital setting.
-She has led several quality improvement and clinical research studies and is passionate about finding innovative, cost-efficient and sustaining solutions in healthcare.
-She serves as an investigator in NIH and industry sponsored clinical trials and serves as the Director of Clinical Research (Palo Alto) in the Division of Hospital Medicine at Stanford University.
+She has led several quality improvement and clinical research studies and is passionate about finding innovative, cost-efficient and sustainable solutions in healthcare.
+She serves as an investigator in NIH and industry sponsored clinical trials and is the Director of Clinical Research (Palo Alto) in the Division of Hospital Medicine and an Affiliated Faculty at the Center for Artificial Intelligence in Medicine and Imaging at Stanford University.
 She is an invited speaker at national and international meetings and serves on several national committees.
 She is the recipient of local, national, and international awards for her work as a clinician, educator, and researcher.
 She is a strong advocate for patient experience and serves as the Medical Director for the Clinical Advice Services at Stanford Health Care.

 Professor of Biochemistry and of Medicine (Oncology)